 Other things to consider are using a controlled descent to maximize strength.

-Strong glutes come with an insane amount of benefits (read why you should train glutes here).
+Strong glutes come with an insane amount of benefits (read why you should train glutes).
 And of course, the glute muscles look good when strong too!

 This single-leg, gluten bridge variation is perfect to get your bum firing.
-Make sure you lead with the glute though and not your low back
+Make sure you lead with the glute though and not your low back.
+However, first learn how to engage glutes.

-If you're really serious about improving your glutes, you can check out a few of my favorite glute exercises here).
+If you're really serious about improving your glutes, you can check out a few of my favorite glute exercises as well as these fun glute bridge variations.

 Hamstrings are both a knee flexor and a hip extender- they're pretty important.
 On top of their functions, hamstrings are prone to injury.